NIAS, PERFECTION & CONCISTENCY.

-Medan to Gunungsitoli (capital of Nias) are linked daily on 6-7 flights by Garuda Indonesia and Wings Air (Lion Group).
-Most people fly to Nias, but it is also possible to come by boat from Sibolga on the western coast of North Sumatra province, especially those bring Longboards or SUP (Planes unable to take boards more than 195 cm.
-The boat leaves every 7PM from/to Sibolga - Gunungsitoli from Monday to Saturday, no operation on Sunday.
+Medan to Gunungsitoli (capital of Nias) are linked daily by 6-7 flights by Garuda Indonesia and Wings Air (Lion Group).
+The best way to get to Nias is flying, but it is also an option to go by boat from Sibolga (a town the western coast of North Sumatra), especially for those travelling with longboards or SUP as planes are unable to take boards more than 195 cm.
+The boat leaves at 7PM from both Sibolga - Gunungsitoli on Monday to Saturday.

-It breaks perfectly from 2 to 15 feet and the peak swell season is from April to November.
-Nias receives similar swell to the Mentawais, despite Indonesia's reputation for hollow lefts, in North Sumatra right handers are slightly more prevalent.
-The other option to surf is the inside section is known as Kiddy's Land, Indicator, Sobatu, Walohiu, Machine, Rock Star at Hilisataro
+It breaks perfectly from 2 to 15 feet, and it peaks in April to November.
+Nias receives similar swell to Mentawais, and despite Indonesia's reputation for hollow lefts, in North Sumatra right handers are slightly more prevalent.
+The other option to surf is the inside section (known as Kiddie's Corner), Indicator, Sobatu, Walohiu, Machine and Rock Star at Hilisataro.